by Dubsnatch Team March 09, 2023

 Some of the group's popular songs that make the fans sing along are "My Type" and "Love Scenario."

-iKON recently made a group comeback in May 2022 with Flashback.
+iKON recently made a group comeback in May 2022 with their fourth EP, Flashback.

 Monsta X is popular for having dark, edgy concepts and hip-hop inspired track titles.